Homemade Frozen Dog Treats

 This is where the fun part begins!
 Using only the yogurt as a base, there are any number of ways to vary the original recipe.
 You're only limited by your imagination.
 Because these treats are frozen, their consistency is less important than when experimenting with baked goods.
 Below are a few variations my own dogs have heartily endorsed.

 - Use fruit and flavored yogurt instead of plain.
 I've used vanilla, blueberry, and strawberry/banana with good success.
+Note: some dogs do have issues digesting yogurt, so make sure you know what they can handle by giving them small amounts at first and keeping an eye on them.

-- Mix the yogurt with a packet of low sodium powdered chicken bouillon (Herb Ox has sodium free chicken granules) and a cup of low sodium chicken broth.
+- Mix the yogurt with a packet of low sodium powdered chicken bouillon (Herb Ox has sodium-free chicken granules) and a cup of low-sodium chicken broth.

 - One large jar of baby food is approximately equal to one banana.
 So instead of the banana, use the baby food of your choice.
 My dogs love meat baby food.
 Unfortunately, this only seems to come in small jars.
 Use three or four jars of the meat of your choice in place of the banana, peanut butter, and honey.